The Gap

 Eric Mazur at Harvard documented something that connects both examples.
 His peer instruction model found that students who taught their peers scored significantly higher than those who only received passive instruction.
 The act of teaching forces a depth of understanding that listening cannot reach.
 The student who explains a concept to a struggling peer discovers gaps in their own understanding that remained invisible while they were only consuming information.

 Learning and teaching are the same activity at different stages of mastery.
-We will return to this in Episode 10.
+We return to this in Episode 10.

 The Genius cycle — Current, Desired, Actions, Results — is a deliberate practice framework that Ericsson would have recognized, even if the terminology differs.

 Each Genius cycle is one rotation of the deliberate practice loop.
-The cycle structure forces targeted effort at the edge of ability, with honest feedback, repeated until the conscious becomes automatic.
+The cycle structure forces targeted effort at the edge of current ability, with honest feedback, repeated until the conscious becomes automatic.

 There is a moment in skill development when conscious processing gives way to automatic execution.
 Psychologists call it automaticity.
 Martial artists call it mushin — no-mind.
 Musicians call it being in the pocket.
 Surgeons describe it as the hands knowing what to do.
 Taoists call it wu wei — effortless action.
 Zen practitioners call it the state where the archer and the target are one.